jkxyz/uno/README.md

 By default Nix will use an online cache to fetch packages.
 It re-queries the cache on each run to see if its local files are up to date.

 If you're offline, you can pass the `--offline` option to Uno which will skip checking the cache.
 If you already have everything prefetched then it will start your configuration as normal.

+### Cleaning up

+It's good practice to clean up unused packages from the Nix store with `nix-collect-garbage`.
+To ensure this doesn't delete any packages you're actively using, Uno adds a garbage collection root to your project's directory.
+If you're finished with Uno and want to clean up the packages you've used, delete the `.uno` directory and run `nix-collect-garbage`.